Tests and procedures used to diagnose Hurthle cell cancer include:

 - Set reasonable goals.
 Having goals helps you feel in control and can give you a sense of purpose.
 But choose goals that you can reach.

 - Take time for yourself.
-Eating well, relaxing and getting enough rest can help combat the stress and fatigue of cancer.
+Eating well, relaxing and getting enough rest may help combat the stress and fatigue of cancer.

 Preparing for your appointment

-Start by making an appointment with your family doctor or a general practitioner if you have signs and symptoms that worry you.
+Start by making an appointment with your family doctor if you have signs and symptoms that worry you.

 If Hurthle cell cancer is suspected, you may be referred to a doctor who specializes in treating thyroid disorders (endocrinologist) or a doctor who specializes in treating cancer (oncologist).